Nudity, Body Odour, and Social Perception

 7.1 Reframing Hygiene

-Hygiene should be assessed based on measurable factors such as cleanliness, ventilation, and sanitation practices rather than on the presence or absence of clothing.
+Hygiene may be more accurately assessed based on measurable conditions such as cleanliness, sanitation, and environmental management rather than clothing presence.

 7.2 Education and Awareness

-Improved public understanding of how body odour develops can reduce misconceptions and promote more effective hygiene practices.
+Improved understanding of odour formation mechanisms may reduce misconceptions and support more effective hygiene practices.

 8. Risk Factors and Limitations